 - Ductwork should run inside the conditioned space in the building whenever possible.
 It wastes energy to run ducting through parts of the building that are not climate controlled.

 - The right ducting material needs to be used.
 Flex ducting is easy to install but hard to seal.
-Sheet metal ducting resists mold but is less flexible.
+Ducting resists mold but is less flexible.
 It takes a certified contractor to know which to use.

 - Ductwork must be sealed!
 Every crack or opening that forms is your valuable dollars going to waste.